ayushsharmadhital/learning-git/README.md

 ## My Daily log
 > I will be adding my daily logs here in reverse chronological order.

+### Working Day #6 / Week #2
+Sunday, 18 June 2017

+#### Work Done
+- Continued learning WordPress Theme development from scratch (Learnt template including)
+- Started Theme customisation for a School in a new theme
+- Learnt more on git via session (relating to rebase, fetch) and implementation

+#### Work planned to do
+- Continue WP Theme customisation for school

 ### Working Day #5 / Week #1
 Thursday, 15 June 2017